CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03b-NETCONF-Ex1.md

 For the purposes of getting started with model driven programmability, it is easier to focus on device data models.

-YANG data models can be written by anyone, but the most frequently used models come from the IETF in the form of Internet standards or from [OpenConfig](http://www.openconfig.net/) in the form of community and industry developed vendor neutral models.
-Vendors also write vendor and product specific data models for their products and services.
+YANG data models can be written by anyone, but the most frequently used models come from the IETF in the form of Internet standards, or other models come from [OpenConfig](http://www.openconfig.net/) in the form of community- and industry-developed vendor neutral models.
+Vendors also write vendor- and product-specific data models for their products and services.

-##### Understanding YANG Data
+#### Step 3: Understanding YANG Data

 Don't confuse the data model, the data format, and the data itself.
 Consider the following three examples: